If you subscribe to BBC Gardeners’ World magazine and want to recycle your copies here is the best way to do so.

 Recycle your poly wrap

-The film that your copy comes wrapped in can be recycled at carrier bag collection points at the larger stores of most major supermarkets.
+The film that your subscriber edition comes wrapped in can be recycled at carrier bag collection points at the larger stores of most major supermarkets.
+From December 2018, this recyclable poly wrap will also be used to package the newsstand value pack issues.

 Find out more about recycling your magazine polywrap packaging